safespring/docs/content/compute/vmware-import.md

 ### Prerequisites

   * A CentOS (7 preferred) "datamover" server VM setup in the VMware cluster, with EPEL repository and `pigz`, `pv`, `screen` installed.
 Give it 4-8 GB RAM and 2-4 vCPUs.
-  * Another Linux server, "libvirt-host", accessible using SSH from above CentOS host, prepared with Openstack CLI, libvirt/KVM and a several hundred GB large storage volume (HDD performance (100+ MB/s) is sufficient). **Do not connect its network adapter to a working network** (for safety).
+  * Another Linux server, "libvirt host", accessible using SSH from above CentOS host, prepared with Openstack CLI, libvirt/KVM and a several hundred GB large storage volume (HDD performance (100+ MB/s) is sufficient). **Do not connect its network adapter to a working network** (for safety).
   * Credentials to access the OpenStack Project using CLI -- not explained in this guide.
   * If Windows among VM OS' to be transferred, download `virtio-win.iso` from https://fedoraproject.org/wiki/Windows_Virtio_Drivers

-## 1. Image transfer to "libvirt-host"
+## 1. Image transfer to "libvirt host"

 In vCenter / vSphere: